arcelinor/metrics/README.md

 # metrics

-Metrics python script is designed to display number of CPU metrics and memory metrics on the system where it runs.
+Metrics python script is designed to display number of CPU and memory metrics on the system where it runs.

 ## Getting Started

 Python 2.6 to 3.6 interpreter is needed to run the script.
 Metrics script displays a floats representing the current system-wide CPU and memory utilization as a percentage.
-It shows following CPU metrics:
+It shows following CPU metrics (for 1 second interval):

 | Metric | Description |
 | ------ | ------ |